 Okay, nobody likes to talk about it but teams that finish in last place in their conference recruit baseball players just like other teams.
 After all, someone has to come in last.
 And these teams probably don’t have as many players interested in them as other teams in the same conference.
 Such teams offer opportunities for players to play college baseball in a conference that they might not otherwise be recruited for.
 Also, don’t think of it as playing for a losing team but being part of a team that turns things around.

 You can also find such opportunities with teams that hire new coaches especially after the summer season.
 The players they had been recruiting might not be interested in his new school and he won’t have as much time to look for new players.

 Position refers to both a general position on the team and the specific field position.
 A team with a large number of seniors is going to be looking for replacements the coming year.
 However, a team with an unusually large freshman class will probably not be making a major effort to recruit new players.

 You also need to look at teams that have (or will soon) have vacancies in your position.
 You can get some idea of this by looking at team rosters on the web but they aren’t likely to list the players in the class immediately before yours during the time you’re looking for teams.
 It’s best to contact the coach directly and ask him what positions he will be looking for in your class.
 This is a great question to ask the coach in a phone call to follow-up your initial email contact.

 There will be additional factors that affect the player pool that vary from team to team.
-Understanding these factors to position yourself in the optimal player pool will greatly increase your chances of playing college baseball.
+Understanding these factors to position yourself in the optimal player pool will greatly increase your chances to play college baseball.
 It might even get you a scholarship.